shotstack/serverless-webhook-publisher/README.md

 The worker is a Lambda function that listens for messages in an SQS queue.

 When a message is received it will try to post the message payload to the provided callback URL.
-If it fails if fails it attempts to requeue the message with a delay until the maximum amount of retries is exceeded.
+If it fails, it attempts to requeue the message with a delay until the maximum amount of retries is exceeded.

 ### Subscriber ([src/subscriber.js](src/subscriber.js))

 The subscriber is provided as an example only.
-The subscriber receives the POSTed callback data and does something with it (i.e. update a database based on a value in the payload.
+The subscriber receives the POSTed callback data and does something with it (i.e. update a database based on a value in the payload).
 The subscriber should be an external system somewhere on the internet.

 A `MOCK_SUBSCRIBER_RESPONSE_CODE` environment variable is available that can be